WICG/view-transitions/feature_details.md

 * `sharedElement` : A reference to an element in the previous Document, explained in Referencing Elements (#referencing-elements).

-If one of `sharedElement` or `element` is set, this is an enter or exit transition respectively.
+If exactly one of `sharedElement` or `element` is set, this is an enter or exit transition respectively.
 The animations for each animatable property are defined based on `transitionType`.
 If both `sharedElement` and `element` are set, this is a paired transition.
 This transition first creates a combined image using painted content from both elements based on the `content` animation specification under [Animatable Properties](#animatable-properties).
 Other animatable properties are then applied to this combined output.

 An [open request](https://github.com/WICG/shared-element-transitions/issues/28) here is the ability to add low-level customization to these animations by specifying a delay, duration, easing curve, keyframes similar to the [Web Animation API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API).
 A potential option to provide this capability in future iterations is to add a `keyframes` field to this dictionary which supports property types listed under [Animatable Properties](#animatable-properties).
 The syntax is defined under [Processing a keyframes argument](https://drafts.csswg.org/web-animations-1/#processing-a-keyframes-argument) in Web Animations API.
 It’s worth mentioning that the keyframes syntax already has a concept of an implicit start/end keyframe which could map to the start/end state for each property computed in the previous/new Document respectively.